mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/troubleshooting/index.md

 ### I can't access the UI

 If you log in to the UI via the `/ops/landing` page and you see a blank page with `Not authorized`, ensure that your user has been assigned appropriate `opsportal` and `kommander` ClusterRoles.
-See <a href="/ksphere/konvoy/1.5/security/external-idps/rbac/#portal-authorization">Konvoy RBAC Documentation</a> for a list of default roles.
+See [Konvoy RBAC Documentation][rbac-docs] for a list of default roles.
 Users and groups configured by adding new Identity Providers must have these roles assigned manually.

 If you log in to the UI and see a different error screen, ensure the Kommander deployment and pod is healthy by executing the following command: